Phi Kappa Phi

 The Society of Phi Kappa Phi annually inducts approximately 30,000 students, faculty, professional staff, and alumni.
 Once inducted, Phi Kappa Phi members gain a lifelong passport to a global network of academic and professional opportunities.
 Since its founding, more than 1 million members have been initiated.
-Some of the Society's more notable members include former President Jimmy Carter, former Secretary of State Hillary Clinton, writers David Baldacci and John Grisham, NASA astronaut Wendy Lawrence, and Supreme Court Justice Ruth Bader Ginsberg.
+Some of the Society's more notable members include former President Jimmy Carter, former Secretary of State Hillary Clinton, writers David Baldacci and John Grisham, NASA astronaut Wendy Lawrence, and late Supreme Court Justice, Ruth Bader Ginsberg.

 Phi Kappa Phi has chapters on more than 325 select college and university campuses in North America and the Philippines.
 Membership is by invitation only to the top 10 percent of seniors and graduate students and 7.5 percent of juniors.
 Faculty, professional staff, and alumni who have achieved scholarly distinction also qualify.
 The Society's mission is "to recognize and promote academic excellence in all fields of higher education and to engage the community of scholars in service to others."

-For five consecutive years since 2010, the University of Michigan has received the Society's prestigious Chapter of Excellence Award, one of only a handful chapters in Phi Kappa Phi history to achieve this distinction.
-Along with top students in the University, chapter members include President Mark Schlissel, former President Mary Sue Coleman, former Provost and the 14th President of Cornell University, Dr. Martha Pollack, several Deans and Distinguished University Professors.
+The University of Michigan has received the Society's prestigious Chapter of Excellence Award many times over the past decade and is one of the oldest and most active chapters in the organization.
+Along with top students in the University, chapter members include President Mark Schlissel, former President Mary Sue Coleman, former Provost and the 14th President of Cornell University, Dr. Martha Pollack, several Deans and many Distinguished University Professors.

 As the core of its mission, Phi Kappa Phi annually award nearly $1 million each year in scholarships and other grants through the Society and its Chapters.
 Since 2008, the U-M Chapter has awarded a total of $150,000 to its student members.